 Breeds: Siberian Husky and Australian Cattle Dog

 The Independent Ausky is a hybrid created by breeding a Siberian Husky and an Australian Cattle Dog.
 This is a vowel pup that will howl, sing, whine, and even speak when encouraged.
 While this can be very entertaining, you should definitely consider the implications of encouraging this type of behavior, as it can be difficult to suppress once it becomes a habit.
-Since they are not considered a calm breed and require a lot of exercise, this puppy is not suitable for living in an apartment.
+Since they are not considered a calm breed and require a lot of exercises, this puppy is not suitable for living in an apartment.

 The Ausky is an agile athlete that is very strong and active.
 An experienced dog handler is recommended for this breed.
-They are considered a medium-sized dog with a double layer that can resemble either parent.
+They are considered medium-sized dogs with a double layer that can resemble either parent.
 Any potential Ausky user should consider their seemingly endless perseverance and curiosity, and be ready to provide the right amount of stimulation for this bright breed.

 Breeds: Siberian Husky and Golden Retriever